mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 [Previous](1981-11-21-Blue-Cliff-Record-Case-25-Talk-1) \|
 [Next](1982-11-17-Blue-Cliff-Record-Case-34)

-#### Katagiri Roshi discusses the pointer to this case, and answers questions about it.
+#### Katagiri Roshi discusses the pointer to this case.
 What is our potential?
+What is the rhythm of life?
 What does it mean to be a “smoked dry fish,” and how can we avoid it?
-Why shouldn’t we become a Zen bank robber?
-Should we imitate the flashy language of the *Blue Cliff Record*?
-Also: “Wherever you may go, you can feel pain.”
+Should we look for a “flashy” enlightenment?
+Should we become a Zen bank robber?
+Also: how to cook puffer fish.
+How to lose money in San Francisco.
+And: wherever you may go, you can feel pain.

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-25-lecture-2" target="_blank">Listen to this talk on mnzencenter.org</a>